About ACE for Survivors

 Body composition measurement: We will measure your height and body weight.
-As well, we will take a measurement of your waist and hip size with a tape measure.

-Aerobic endurance measurement: We will have you perform a 6-minute walk test in a hallway or on indoor track to help us determine your fitness level.
+Aerobic endurance measurement: We will have you perform a 6-minute walk test in a hallway or on an indoor track to help us determine your aerobic fitness level.
 This is a submaximal test, meaning that you will walk at a moderate pace for the 6-minute time period.

 If completing virtual testing, we will have you perform a 2-minute step test in front of the camera.
 This is a submaximal test, meaning that you will march on the spot at a moderate pace for the 2-minute time period.